castaned/ML-integration-CMSSW/README.md

 # Data Processing, Training and Inference famework

+# CMS Machine Learning Framework

 This repository provides a framework for processing, training, and making inferences with machine learning models in the context of CMS experiments.
-It includes scripts for filtering NanoAOD files, merging data, converting to HDF5 format, and running inference with ONNX models.
+The framework facilitates data preparation, model training, and evaluation to support ML-based analyses in high-energy physics.

-## Setup Instructions
+## Features

+- **NanoAOD Filtering**: Scripts for selecting relevant events and producing key physics variables.
+- **Data Preparation**: Merging filtered NanoAOD samples and converting them into HDF5 format for efficient ML model training.
+- **Model Training & Evaluation**: Training machine learning models and performing performance tests to assess their effectiveness in anomaly detection or other tasks.

 ### Step 1.
 Log into LXPLUS server (CERN computers)